Real Research, Real Impact

 Please write at least 200 words and no more than 400 words to answer the following questions.

-- Please tell us why you are interested in the USC Wrigley Institute’s REU program in Coastal Ocean Processes.
-Please include how participating in this REU program will help you meet your career goals.
+- Please tell us why you are interested in the USC Wrigley Institute’s Zinsmeyer Summer Research Program in Coastal Ocean Processes.
+Please include how participating in this program will help you meet your career goals.

-- Review the list of available research projects.
-Describe the areas of research in ocean sciences that interest you the most.
-What previous academic, work, research, volunteer and/or other experiences have helped prepared you for the REU program?
+- Please review the list of available research topics.
+Describe the areas of research in ocean/marine sciences that interest you the most.
+Please indicate if you have a preference for lab, field and/or computational work.
+What previous academic, work, research, volunteer and/or other experiences have helped prepared you for the program?

 - Is there anything else you would like us to know?